Your cookie preferences

 Should I get a no standing charge tariff?

-Standing charges, it is widely accepted, are a necessary part of paying for your energy.
+Standing charges are a necessary part of paying for your energy.
 Or are they?
 Is there any way you can get out of paying them and is it worth your while to do so?
 Our guide to no standing charge gas and electricity tariffs covers these questions and more.

 Ben Gallizzi author headshot